Awa Tribe Contact in Brazil Shows Increased Amazon Logging

 A video with rare footage of Brazil’s nearly-uncontacted Awa tribe indicates that loggers and miners are nearing their traditional hunting ground.

-A video with rare footage of Brazil’s nearly-uncontacted Awa tribe has emerged, filmed by Indigenous activist who say loggers who are nearing the Awa’s traditional hunting ground.
+A video with rare footage of Brazil’s nearly-uncontacted Awa tribe has emerged, filmed by Indigenous activists who say loggers who are nearing the Awa’s traditional hunting ground.

 RELATED: